DebeshJha/PolypGen/README.md

 </pre>

 ## Contact
-please contact Sharib Ali (s.s.ali@leeds.ac.uk) for any further questions on the dataset or baseline results.
+Please contact Sharib Ali (s.s.ali@leeds.ac.uk) for any further questions on the dataset/baseline results or for commericialization.
 }